lightning-sagar/EduSync/README.md

    ```

 ## Usage
 Once the application is running, you can access it via `http://localhost:3000`.
-Use the dashboard to navigate through the various features and manage classroom activities.
+Use the dashboard to navigate through the various features, manage classroom activities, and interact with the AI-driven chatbot for assistance.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request for any enhancements or bug fixes.